-Indy will celebrate the grand re-opening of the Kurt Vonnegut Museum and Library this spring.
-The new museum is four times larger than the former memorial library and will be located on Indiana Avenue, right in the heart of the historic Jazz district and the Madame Walker Legacy Center.
+In November of 2019, the Kurt Vonnegut Museum and Library found a permanent home on Indiana Avenue, right in the heart of the historic Jazz district and the Madame Walker Legacy Center.
 Museum goers can find Vonnegut’s Purple Heart received after spending time as a prisoner of war, his original typewriter, an unopened package of his Pall Malls, and numerous works of original art.
 Many visitors are intrigued by the letter his father wrote him while serving in the war.
 The letter was never opened and never will be.

 The two-story mural of Kurt himself is a selfie must.
 The mural was painted by local artist Pamela Bliss as a part of the city’s 46 murals commissioned and painted all in time for the city to host Super Bowl XLVI in 2012.
 You can find Kurt in his famous pose on the side of Mass Ave’s Louie’s Wine Dive.